Fennel Water Benefits: 8 Reasons to Drink It Daily + How to Make

 Is fennel water good for digestion?

-Yes — fennel water’s primary active compound anethole has well-documented antispasmodic and carminative properties that relax intestinal smooth muscle, relieve bloating, and reduce gas.
-It also stimulates digestive enzyme secretion when consumed before or with meals.
-A review in the Journal of Food Science confirmed fennel seeds’ carminative role.
-Fennel water provides a gentler, more sustained version of these benefits compared to chewing whole seeds.
+Yes.
+Fennel water’s main active compound, anethole, relaxes the muscles in your gut.
+This reduces bloating, trapped gas, and cramps.
+It also helps your body produce more digestive enzymes.
+A review in the Journal of Food Science confirmed fennel seeds have these carminative (gas-reducing) effects.
+Fennel water gives you a gentler, more sustained version of these benefits compared to chewing whole seeds.

 Can fennel water help with daily hydration?